hamzamohee1/code-x-emotion-analyzer/userGuide.md

 ### Viewing Results

+Your emotion analysis displays with a stunning 3D visualization that transforms based on your detected emotion.
+Each emotion has a unique visual representation: Anger shows a red icosahedron spinning rapidly, Happiness displays a golden sphere with gentle pulses, Sadness renders a blue torus with calm rotation, and each emotion has its own color scheme and shape.
+The visualization includes particle effects and an animated aura ring that intensifies with your confidence score.

-Your emotion analysis displays as a large result card showing your primary emotion with a confidence score.
-Below that, you'll see a detailed breakdown of all seven emotions with percentage scores, helping you understand the full emotional spectrum detected in your voice.
+Below the 3D visualization, you'll see your primary emotion with a confidence score.
+A detailed breakdown of all seven emotions with percentage scores helps you understand the full emotional spectrum detected in your voice.

 ---